AyanThara/DSA-Journey-2026/Progress.md

 - Gained clarity on how memory works during function calls
 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## 📅 Day 13 – Arrays
 ###  Topics Covered
 - Array declaration and initialization
 - Array traversal
-- Arrays with functions
+- Passing arrays to functions
-- Finding maximum element
+- Finding the maximum element
 - Swapping alternate elements
-- Linear time complexity (O(n))
+- Understanding linear time complexity (O(n))

 ### Programs Practiced
-- Print array using function
+- Printing an array using a function
-- Find maximum element in array
+- Finding the maximum element in an array
-- Swap alternate elements in array
+- Swapping alternate elements in an array
-- Finding the unique element in the array -coding ninjas
+- Finding the unique element in an array (Coding Ninjas)

 ### Key Learnings
-- Arrays are passed to functions by reference
+- Arrays are passed to functions by reference in C++
-- Passing array size is necessary in functions
+- Passing the array size is necessary when working with functions